albertosantini/hyperhtml-styleguide/README.md

 Before thinking there is something wrong in the framework, check the docs (RTFM) and the issues - they are a very worthy reading - and try to discover (again) the original specs (DOM) behind the framework.
 I need to shift my mind to be used to hyperHTML.
 Then you can see the beauty and the elegance of your app.

-## Todos

-* Add a note in Components about component bootstrap, state and event in the controller.
-* Add a note in Controllers about observe pattern (two-way bindings) using Introspected.
-* Add a note in Controllers about one-flow bindings and state containers.
-* Add a Component and Templates sections under Components
-* Move Services section under Component.
-* Add a note in Components about using module, component, controller and template approach.
-* Add a note in Components about hyper.Component and HyperHTMLElement explained in hypHTML docs.
-* Add a note about workway.

 ## Table of Contents

 1. [Modular architecture](#modular-architecture)